mvarrieur/yankee-trail/src/pages/index.md

   modifications: Blurred from original
   title: Squam Lake Vista
 heading: Our Motel
-description: "Yankee Trail is located near the famous Squam Lake, or 'On Golden Pond' as it was known in the famous 1981 movie with Henry Fonda and Katharine Hepburn, in Holderness, New Hampshire.
+description: Yankee Trail is located near the famous Squam Lake, or 'On Golden Pond' as it was known in the famous 1981 movie with Henry Fonda and Katharine Hepburn, in Holderness, New Hampshire.
 Our family-owned and operated motel is also close to Lakes Winnipesaukee, Little Squam, Newfound Lake and more.
-We pride ourselves in making your trip to the Lakes and Mountains Region an affordable and unforgettable experience. "
+We pride ourselves in making your trip to the Lakes and Mountains Region an affordable and unforgettable experience.
+Join us in the in-season for lake fun, concerts, or mountain hiking; or in the off-season for mountain snow, frozen lake fun, snowmobiling or comedy!
+There's so much offered here in the center of it all!
 intro:
   blurbs:
     - image: /img/img_1639.jpg
       text: >-
-        Our Breakfast Restaurant was completely remodeled and reopened in Spring 2021.
-We renamed the restaurant KC's Kitchen & Catering in September 2021, when local Chef/General Manager, Rachel Robie, joined our team.
-The restaurant name was derived from the owners' names, Kevin & Charlene.
+        Our Breakfast Restaurant was completely remodeled in Spring 2021.
+In August 2022, our business model was modified to lower expenses, while providing improved alignment to the manageable retirement life we envisioned.

-        KC's offers a full breakfast menu, though we also offer catering for any occasion (up to ~100 people).
-Outdoor seating is available starting in the Spring season!
-Planning an outdoor day trip?
-We'll be offering Grab N Go lunches to take on your adventure.
-Inquire within!

-        KC's Kitchen & Catering is open to the public year round 7:00 a.m. - Noon every Thursday - Sunday.
+        With breakfast now included in our room rates, our restaurant is dedicated to serving our motel guests only.
+Our guests get to experience that Bed & Breakfast vibe with the luxury of enjoying their own private space, separate from the owners.

+        The restaurant now serves more as our kitchen, dining and living space where we invite our guests to join us for breakfast appetizers while we make your breakfast to order.
+We have no menu.
+We primarily cook your basic American breakfast options to order or provide homemade specials.

+        When arranged in advance with your reservation, our dining space is available to group guests as a common area for gathering in hot, cold, or inclement weather.
+BBQ or other Dinner options are available upon requests for guests arriving in groups.

+        Guests are also welcome to utilize our the BBQ grill for their own use, should you choose to have dinner at 'home'.

+        Off Season (Nov-Apr):  8:00 a.m. - 10:00 a.m.

+        In-Season (May-Oct):  7:00 a.m. - 10:00 a.m.
     - image: /img/view-upon-entry-king-room.jpg
       text: Our ten clean, over-sized motel rooms feature great family accommodations with many amenities, including blow dryer, microwave, mini-fridge, and personal Kuerig coffee machine with complimentary coffee.
-No more carpet.
+No more carpet!!
 New Heat and AC, new bathroom installations, new floors, doors, windows, and, well, everything.
 This demonstrates a sample of one of our King rooms.
     - image: /img/horseshoe-ariel.jpg